kylergib/Asus-Zephyrus-M-gm501gs-Mojave/README.md

 *Special thanks to dggomes.
 I used his High Sierra build to first install and then wanted to install Mojave.
 *You can find his build for High Sierra here: https://github.com/dggomes/asuszephyrus-m
+*Special thanks to Mald0n as well for helping with creating the DSDT.